superstarlifter/doc/docs/how_to/qwik_filter.md

 To create a Qwik filter:

-1. Go the the desired dashboard and click the filtered list icon in the upper right hand corner.
+1. Go to the desired dashboard and click the filtered list icon in the upper right hand corner.

 <img src="../assets/qwik_filter_1.png"  style="width:400px" class="border"></img>